jclarke123/Key-Codes/README.txt

 * make power and cross-spectra
 * making and applying masks
 Which form key parts of this science

+The files are ordered to tell the story of how we manipulate files Some parts have been redacted (e.g. those relating to specific file locations) Some simpler parts of the procedure, e.g. developing models, are also not included.

 Taking catalogue data from e.g. COSMOS2020 data could be processed through this pipeline.
 This data is sourced from https://cosmos2020.calet.org/ (Weaver et al. 2022).
 CANDELS data.
 We also calibrate using CANDELS data from https://archive.stsci.edu/hlsp/candels (Nayyeri et al. 2017)